German Shepherd dog food and feeding guide

 Do German Shepherds need large-breed puppy food?

-Can I change brands?
+Can I change brands later?

 Yes—use the transition schedule above and monitor stools and body condition.
 Keep changes gradual.